Here’s a short list of some common isms that we see in society every day.

 But before we continue, let’s explore the meaning…

 \ ‘i-zəm \

-- a distinctive doctrine, cause or theory
+- a distinctive doctrine, cause, theory or religion

 - manner of action or behavior characteristic of a (specified) person or thing